glm729/ytdlp_utils/README.md

-Currently, the wrapper provides more interesting messages (as well as less text overall) such as individual video download progress and stage, and handles circumstances such as a "speed sink" or other failure.
-This permits automated restarting of the download should it be jammed at a low speed (sub-1.0MiB/s) or should permission be denied by request frequency.
+Currently, the wrapper provides more interesting messages (as well as less text overall) such as individual video download progress and stage, and handles retry messages and retry failures.

 Some important scenarios are as yet unhandled.
 Please open a ticket if you would like to request a possible change, or fork this repo and make a pull request if you would like to make a direct contribution.
 Furthermore, I'm not an expert developer and this is a bit of a pet project, so there will be wonky bits, rough edges, and a somewhat slow dev cycle.
-I am also exclusively developing this on a Ubuntu system so there may be cross-platform incompatibilities.
-For example, there is a known bug (of currently unknown cause or source) running subprocess calls on the WSL, which doesn't stop the video successfully downloading, but breaks console output.
+I am also exclusively developing this on Linux systems (previously Ubuntu, now Fedora) so there may be cross-platform incompatibilities.
+For example, there is a known bug (of currently unknown cause or source) running subprocess calls on the Ubuntu WSL, which doesn't stop the video successfully downloading, but breaks console output.

 ## Changes